Sherlock Holmes was the greatest Consulting Detective in the world.

-In order to focus your working life on mastering your craft, you’ve got to rule out a lot of the trivia that takes up most people’s time.
+In order to focus your working life on mastering a craft, you’ve got to rule out a lot of the trivia that takes up so much time.

-Sherlock Holmes could determine what part of the city you’d been recently walking through from a quick glance at the mud on your boot.
+Sherlock Holmes could determine what part of the city you’d been recently walking through, from a quick glance at the type of mud on your boot.

-Within moments of meeting, he could tell you where you were born, what you’d eaten for lunch, if your brother was an alcoholic, and if you’d served in the war.
+Within moments of meeting, he could tell you where you were born, what you’d eaten for lunch, if your brother was an alcoholic, and if you’d served in the war (and where).